 Deferred inflows of resources reported in the Commission's Statement of Net Position represents resources related to the Employees' Retirement System of Georgia (ERS) and the Teachers Retirement System of Georgia (TRS) pension plans.
-During fiscal year 2015, GASB Statement No. 68 was implemented to improve accounting and financial reporting by state and local governments for pensions.
+It represents an acquisition of net resources that is applicable to a future reporting period and will not be recognized as an inflow of resources (revenue) until that time.
+Deferred inflows of resources have a negative effect on net position but they are not liabilities.